 In the ensuing comment-chat, Kelly from Becoming Crunchy shared about how she was dealing with sleep frustrations.
 Jennifer from Hybrid Rasta Mama commented on Kelly’s post, with something I thought really hit the nail on the head:

 Depriving myself of sleep was no big deal because it was on my terms and I had no one else to blame it I was miserable or could not function at school/work.
-It seems like when someone or something else is the source of sleep deprivation, it makes it that much worse.
+It seems like when someone or something else is the source of sleep deprivation, it makes it that much worse, to learn more about it, check with this baby sleep specialst near me.

 While it’s difficult to deal with a child that’s just not sleeping, when we look at the bigger picture, the true frustration – given how many years of our lives we’ve given up on not sleeping when we didn’t want to â€“ is that now, it’s not on our terms. [me, me, me, anyone?]